Available to organizations on an Enterprise+ plan.

 Set Apply this mapping to Always

 Navigate to the Manage roles page, click on the drop down to the right of each role, and click copy custom ID.
-Repeat this process for each standard role (Asana member, admin, and super admin) and any custom role you’ve created.
+Repeat this process for each standard role you plan to assign with SCIM, such as Asana member, admin, or guest, and for any custom role you have created.
+Super Admin roles are assigned only in the Asana admin console, not through SCIM.

 The result should look like this: